taufik-nurrohman/markdown/README.md

 Not all Markdown dialects are supported for various reasons.
 Some of the modification methods below can be implemented to add features that you might find in other Markdown converters.

-Your Markdown content is represented as variable `$content`.
+Your Markdown content is represented as variable `$value`.
 If you modify the content before the function `from_markdown()` is called, it means that you modify the Markdown content before it is converted.
 If you modify the content after the function `from_markdown()` is called, it means that you modify the results of the Markdown conversion.